Fast Graphlet Transform of Sparse Graphs: Introduction

 We anticipate a growing interest in, and applications of, graphlet-based network/graph analysis, for the following reasons.
 Graphlets are fundamental topology elements of all networks or graphs.
 See a particular graphlet dictionary shown in \Cref{fig:graphlets}.
 Conceptually, graphlets for network/graph analysis are similar to wavelets for spectro-temporal analysis in signal processing~\cite{rioul1991}, shapelets for time series classification~\cite{ye2009}, super-pixels for image analysis~\cite{ren2003}, and n-grams for natural language processing~\cite{shannon1948,shannon1951}.
 Like motifs, graphlets are small graphs.
 By conventional definition, motifs are small subgraph patterns that appear {presumptively and significantly } more frequently in a network under study.
 Motif analysis relies on prior knowledge or assumption~\cite{milo2002}.
 Graphlets are ubiquitous; graphlet analysis reveals the most frequent connection patterns or motifs, or lack of dominance by any, in a network.

 There is another aspect of the universality in using graphlets.
 Graphlets are defined in the graph-topology space.
 They are not to be confused with the wavelets applied to the spectral elements of a particular graph Laplacian as in certain algebraic graph analysis.
 The latter is limited to the family of graphs defined on the same vertex set and share the same eigenvectors.
-Otherwise, the Laplacians of two graphs even defined on the same vertex set are not commutable.
-The computation of Laplacian spectral vectors and values is also limited, by computational complexity and resource, to low dimensional invariance subspaces.
+Otherwise, the Laplacians of two graphs on the same vertex set are not commutable.
+The computation of Laplacian spectral values and vectors is also limited, by complexity and resources, to low-dimensional invariant subspaces.
+Graphlets hold a promise to overcome the limitation.